openshift-labs/lab-k8s-fundamentals/workshop/content/exercises/07-deployment-resource.md

 status: {}
 ```

 The difference is that it has set the number of replicas of our application that we want to be 2 instead of 1.
-It has included the port number our application listens on, and has added one of the environment variables we want to be set.
-It is still far from complete, but it is enough to get us started.
+It includes the port number our application listens on, and includes one of the environment variables we want to be set.
+We have also ensured the label used is `app=blog`.
+This version of the `deployment` is still far from complete, but it is enough to get us started.

 One could now re-run the command and leave off the `--dry-run` option and it would create the resource.
 To make subsequent changes to the resource definition, one could then edit it in place using the `kubectl edit` command.